ramenguykung/ramenguykung/README.md

 # Halloooo 👋

-What should we do.
+What should we do?
 I don't know.
 But here are some facts about me.

 - 🎓 I'm currently studying for a **Computer Science** degree.
 - I'm learning *literally* everything, (But I focused on programming lately).